 Wayne: Oh that’s a difficult one.
 I think…

 Ahmed: I want to ask you because you grew up with that environment.
-I know people will say, “Yeah, but he’s not d/Deaf, how is he going to advise anyone?”
+I know people will say, “Yeah, but he’s not deaf, how is he going to advise anyone?”
 But, you’ve got that upbringing so I think that you would have a unique angle to it.

 Wayne: Well like you say, obviously this isn’t from my own experience, this is just what I’ve seen through my parents.

-But, I think, one of the things I’ve always sort of found quite frustrating with my parents is, sometimes they let their deafness hold them back and I think sometimes they forget that they are just as capable as someone who isn’t d/Deaf.
+But, I think, one of the things I’ve always sort of found quite frustrating with my parents is, sometimes they let their deafness hold them back and I think sometimes they forget that they are just as capable as someone who isn’t deaf.

 But sometimes I think fear takes over them and, I know it’s easier said than done but, try not to let that fear take over you.